 2016 Sum 41 release 13 Voices, their first album in five years.
 Much of it deals with lead singer Deryck Whibley's path from alcoholism to sobriety.

-2014 Weezer releases their ninth studio album, Everything Will Be Alright in the End.
-It's the band's first album to be released by Republic Records.
+2014 Weezer release their ninth studio album, Everything Will Be Alright in the End.
+It's the band's first album on Republic Records.

 2009 Film and TV composer Vic Mizzy, who wrote the theme songs to Green Acres and The Addams Family, dies in Bel Air, Los Angeles, California, at age 93.

 2008 Spotify launches.
 The most-streamed song for October is "Viva La Vida" by Coldplay; for all of 2008 it's "Human" by The Killers.
 Ten years later, the company boasts 180 million active users and over 40 million songs.